highscrren-dotcom/paperhands/docs/classes/LiveUtils.md

 Returns the effective (weighted average) entry price for the current pending signal.

 Accounts for all DCA entries via commitAverageBuy.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionInvestedCount